benjyp2003/muezzin-project/README.md

 - Seperate the es and mongo to different services
 - Send the metadata to es, mongo and stt in different topics so if one service is down the other can still work
 - find a way to send automatically to analyzer after transcribing
+- more endpoints for searching and mongo retrieving